romoreira/Selic-TSPrediction/README.md

 ### Then, just run each of <CNN.py> according to:
     python3 <cnn.py>

-### The results will be printed and saved in repective results directory.
+### The results will be printed and saved in respective results directory.